History of Atlanta in Timeline

 1996: Centennial Summer Olympics

-In 1996, Atlanta hosted the Summer Olympic Games, involving major construction projects and a record number of participating nations and athletes, but also experiencing some problems including the Centennial Olympic Park bombing.
+In 1996, Atlanta hosted the Summer Olympic Games, with major construction projects and the first games with every invited national Olympic committee participating.

 In the lead-up to the 1996 Summer Olympics, the Atlanta Housing Authority demolished nearly all of its public housing.

-With investments following the 1996 Summer Olympics, Atlanta's non-Hispanic White population began to rebound after decades of White flight.
+With many notable investments occurring in Atlanta initiated by the 1996 Summer Olympics, the non-Hispanic White population of Atlanta began to rebound after several decades of White flight to Atlanta's suburbs.

-In 1998, Hartsfield-Jackson International Airport became the world's busiest airport by passenger traffic.
+In 1998, Hartsfield-Jackson International Airport became the world's busiest airport by passenger traffic, a position it held every year since, except for 2020.

 1998: Falcons win division title and NFC championship

-In 1998, the Atlanta Falcons won the division title and the NFC championship.
+In 1998, the Atlanta Falcons won a division title and the NFC championship.

-Between 1973 and 1999 Atlanta lost significant tree canopy coverage.
+Between 1973 and 1999, Atlanta experienced a loss of significant tree canopy coverage.

 1999: Falcons lose Super Bowl XXXIII